thegetty/quire-docs/content/resources/workshop.md

 **What is the command-line interface?**

 A command-line interface (CLI) is a text-based interface used to run program tasks.
-It is operated through a {{< q-def "command-line shell" >}} which all computers have.
-The CLI enables the user to type commands as strings of text into the command-line shell.
+It is operated through a {{< q-def "command-line shell" >}} which is referred to as "Terminal" on a Mac and "Powershell" on a PC.
+The CLI enables the user to type commands as strings of text into the shell.
 This is opposed to a graphical user interface (GUI), in which the user controls the program through visualized buttons, toggles, and menus.

 When you install Quire, what you are actually installing is the Quire CLI.